Snorting Percocet

 Dangers With Snorting Percocet

-Prescription Opioids spawned the current Opioid epidemic because of their addictive nature and the rate at which they’re prescribed.
-They are some of the most effective pain management tools medicine has, but they quickly form dependencies which may lead to an Opioid use disorder.
-While Opioids carry an inherent risk of chemical dependence, snorting them can cause other health issues.
+Prescription opioids spawned the current opioid epidemic because of their addictive nature and the rate at which they’re prescribed.
+They are some of the most effective pain management tools medicine has, but they quickly form dependencies which may lead to an opioid use disorder.
+While opioids carry an inherent risk of chemical dependence, snorting them can cause other health issues.

 • Sinus infections